 As discussed, the key issue under Florida’s car accident compensation law is the threshold requirement to recover non-economic damages.
 In addition to those threshold requirements, there are other issues to be aware of, including:

-1. Our No-Fault Law excludes all tort damages to the extent that personal injury protection (PIP) benefits are payable in the first instance, then allows non-economic damages only if the permanency threshold is met.
+1. Florida’s PIP Law.
+Our No-Fault Law excludes all tort damages to the extent that personal injury protection (PIP) benefits are payable in the first instance, then allows non-economic damages only if the permanency threshold is met.
 Smiley v.
 Nelson, 805 So.
 2d 870 (Fla.
 Dist.
 Ct.
 App.
 2001).
 Florida’s PIP law helps to address the immediate issue of who pays for damages after a car accident.

 2. To get covered for non-economic damages, the accident victim must meet certain criteria under the law.
 Things like past or future disability, physical impairment, or loss of capacity for the enjoyment of life, are not available until the accident victim proves they should be covered under the language of the law.
 Smiley v.
 Nelson, 805 So.
 2d 870 (Fla.
 Dist.
 Ct.
 App.
 2001).